-For use as vertical sync $\overline{VCSYNCIN}$ is processed and sent out on $\overline{VSYNCOUT}$ with the same invert, force low or high, and 3-state controls as provided for horizontal sync.
+A mismatch between pixel delay and horizontal sync delay can cause a visible effect, that is, the display may not be centered horizontally on the screen.
+The vertical display timings are generally such that mismatches are not visible.
+Vertical sync is brought in on $\overline{VSYNCIN}$ and sent out on $\overline{VSYNCOUT}$ to provide the same invert, force low or high, and 3-state controls as provided for horizontal sync.